 If drying in an automatic dryer, choose a timed dry cycle with a medium heat setting.
 Add wool dryer balls to help speed drying and soften the fabric.
 Remove the linen while it is still slightly damp to reduce wrinkling.

-A combination of the two—10 minutes in the dryer and air drying to finish—leaves sheets soft and with fewer wrinkles.
+A combination of 10 minutes in the dryer and air-drying to finish leaves sheets soft and with fewer wrinkles.

 Linen bedding should be completely dry before storing to help avoid mildew and mold growth.
 Storage should be in a temperature-controlled, well-ventilated area and away from direct sunlight to prevent fading and damage to fibers.
-Never store linen bedding in plastic bags which can encourage dampness to accumulate.
+Never store linen bedding in plastic bags, which can encourage dampness.

-To help make linen bedding last as long as possible, consider having three sets of sheets for each bed.
-When used in a rotation of one set on the bed, one set in the closet, and one set in the wash, the linen bedding has even wear, a chance for fibers to recover between uses that extends the lifespan of the sheets.
+- To help make linen bedding last as long as possible, consider having three sets of sheets for each bed.
+When used in a rotation—with one set on the bed, one set in the closet, and one set in the wash—the bedding has even wear and a chance for fibers to recover between uses that extends the lifespan of the sheets.